RoNoLo/json-database/README.md

 # Json-Database

 This is an on-top sitting _extension_ of ronolo/json-store which adds additional database like features to the JSON document store.
 Please read https://github.com/RoNoLo/json-store/blob/master/README.md to learn what you can do with it.

-This _extension_ adds relation ships between JSON documents and indexing of fields.
+This _extension_ adds relation ships between JSON documents.

 ## Usage

-When using the JSON storage as database, the usage will be a little more parameter heavy, but it will come with a few benefits.
-The major difference is referenced documents.

-There are two flavors of databases provided.
-The simple one adds just referenced documents support and the second one adds also index support for faster queries, if you still want to use this instead of a full blown NoSQL database.

-Simple:

 ```php
 $config = Database\Config();